 Let’s see how it works.

-After each line of code that is related a value, you could add
+After each line of code that is related to a value, you could add

 print() function to view it, in case of any unexpected mistakes.
 Then download the code to your board.

-Now you will need to change the USB connection from download port to serial port.
+Now you will need to change the USB connection from the download port to the serial port.

 SwiftIO board has two ports: download port and serial port.
 They might be quite confusing at the beginning.

 Download port allows you to download code to your board.

 Serial port is for serial communication between your board and computer.
 Serial communication is commonly used on microcontrollers, however, the computer hardly uses it, so a serial to USB converter is added to the board to allow the data transmission between them.
 It is an independent part reserved for this use.